Astoria, Oregon

 The 242 lb. advantage of the CK2610 may not seem like much, but for a compact tractor, this difference can mean the ability to handle heavier implements safely without overloading the hitch.

 The Kioti CK2610 uses a hydrostatic power steering system with hydraulic cylinders directly coupled to the steering knuckles.
-This design:
+This design is robust, efficient, performs well in all conditions, and has fewer moving parts to maintain.

-The Kubota L2501 uses an “integrated type power steering” system with multiple shafts and joints coected to a steering gearbox.
+The Kubota L2501 uses an "integrated type power steering" system with multiple shafts and joints connected to a steering gearbox.
 This design has two significant weaknesses:

 With its durable and reliable hydrostatic power steering system, the Kioti CK2610 is the clear winner here.